Tangziqi345/hierarchical-chinese-web-token-tree-sample/README.md

 ## Files

-- `data/open_release_collections.jsonl`: main machine-readable sample file.
+- `open_release_collections.jsonl`: main machine-readable sample file.
 Each line is one tree collection.
-- `data/open_release_collections_pretty.json`: same content as the JSONL file, formatted as a JSON array for easier inspection.
+- `open_release_collections_pretty.json`: same content as the JSONL file, formatted as a JSON array for easier inspection.
-- `docs/schema.md`: field definitions and interpretation notes.
+- `schema.md`: field definitions and interpretation notes.
 - `manifest.json`: release-level metadata for this anonymous review sample.

 ## Sample Summary